Electronic Secured Adjudication Forms Environment (e-SAFE)

 Electronic Secured Adjudication Forms Environment (e-SAFE) biometrics processing and collections of Forms I-192 and I-212 are temporarily suspended for non-essential travel

-In the interest of minimizing exposure and controlling the spread of the Novel Coronavirus Disease (COVID-19) Outbreak, effective March 21, 2020, U.S. Customs and Border Protection (CBP) Admissibility Review Office will temporarily suspend, at the designated CBP ports of entry (POE), the collection of Form I-192, Application for Advance Permission to Enter as a Nonimmigrant, Form I-212, Application for Permission to Reapply for Admission into the United States After Deportation or Removal, and the mandatory biometrics capture for electronic applications filed via e-SAFE.
+In the interest of minimizing exposure and controlling the spread of the Novel Coronavirus Disease (COVID-19) Outbreak, effective March 21, 2020, U.S. Customs and Border Protection (CBP) Admissibility Review Office temporarily suspended, at the designated CBP ports of entry (POE), the collection of Form I-192, Application for Advance Permission to Enter as a Nonimmigrant, Form I-212, Application for Permission to Reapply for Admission into the United States After Deportation or Removal, and the mandatory biometrics capture for electronic applications filed via e-SAFE.
 This suspension will effect applicants applying at POEs along the Northern Border and Preclearance locations in Canada for non-essential travel.
-The suspension is effective from March 21, 2020 through April 20, 2020.
+The suspension effective from April 21, 2020 through May 20, 2020 has been extended for another 30 days through June 22, 2020 11:59pm EDT, or until revoked.

 Applicants who’ve applied via e-SAFE are encouraged to monitor their e-mail and the e-SAFE website for updates.
 CBP will continue to monitor the situation in order to resume biometrics capture and I-192/I-212 applications processing at the POEs as soon as possible.
 We sincerely apologize for the inconvenience and appreciate your patience through this process.